Who are Master Gardener Volunteers?

 - Complete 40 volunteer hours in your training county by the end of the next calendar year

 - Not interested in volunteering?
-Register for the core course as a Pro-Hort trainee ($550 fee) and receive a certificate upon completion of the training
+Register for the course as a Horticulture Fundamentals trainee ($300 fee) and receive a certificate upon completion of the training

 - Stay involved

-- Master Gardener volunteers remain active members by completing 10 hours of continuing education and contributing 20 hours of volunteer service
+- After completing the initial internship, Master Gardener volunteers remain active members by completing 10 hours of continuing education and contributing 20 hours of volunteer service annually

 - Report your volunteer and continuing education hours online by December 31st of each year

 Financial assistance may be available to cover a portion of the training fee if the full training fee will cause financial hardship.
 Scholarships are available for volunteers (Master Gardener trainees) only.
-Scholarships are not available to those choosing the ProHort option.
+Scholarships are not available to those choosing the Horticulture Fundamentals option.

 Our mission is to build a strong Iowa by serving all Iowans.
 Scholarship funding priority will favor Iowans new to the program and who bring a broad range of perspectives that will help connect with Iowans from all backgrounds.
 All applications are confidential and reviewed by Extension Staff.
 This information will not be released to any other entity, agency, or organization.
 You may apply for scholarship assistance on our training application form.